x

 Reliable, widely used, self-regulated

-Cooling capacity limited for larger units
+Cooling capacity is limited for larger units

 Oil Natural Air Forced (ONAF)